I Simply Love To Put A Little 'X' After Everything

 Where the act of putting a little kiss is concerned, I have grown to genuinely love it so much that I now also regularly message "hello x", "how are you x" and "can you bring me a McFlurry on your way round please xx".
 I recently began a to-do list – for my eyes only – by typing "Thursday x" in my phone’s Notes app.
 Just looks nicer for future me, doesn’t it?

-A big part of the appeal of a little kiss is also how specifically British it is.
-Its current popularity is certainly a result of this too: the hun culture social media accounts where its new usage abounded initially are known for their celebration of UK institutions like EastEnders and that time The Saturdays performed on GMTV in bodycon at, like, 7.45am.
+A big part of the appeal of a little kiss is also how specifically British it is (though Australians give it a good nudge, too).
+Its current popularity is certainly a result of this too: the hun culture social media accounts where its new usage abounded initially are known for their celebration of UK institutions like EastEnders.
 In an old job, I had regular communications with US colleagues and would – before I explained what an honour it is to receive a typed kiss, obviously – confuse them with this strange little 'x' at the end of emails.

-The practice is thought of as a bit of an oddity outside of the UK and Ireland.
-In my research for this piece I found a website called britainexplained.com, which very comically advises that the 'x' is "a way to make the tone of any written message more friendly" but that you should "be careful using it on messages where it might seem like you are flirting or being too friendly with someone you don’t know".
+The practice is thought of as a bit of an oddity outside of the UK, Ireland and Australia.
+In my research for this piece, I found a website called britainexplained.com, which very comically advises that the 'x' is "a way to make the tone of any written message more friendly" but that you should "be careful using it on messages where it might seem like you are flirting or being too friendly with someone you don’t know".

 I think it speaks to the specificities of the way people in these parts talk to each other.
 We can be wry, knowing and sarcastic but, in general, there’s always a bit of warmth there.
 A little kiss is a shared joke, a cute gesture or both, so even though its meaning has widened and grown since it was claimed by the terminally ironic internet, the intimacy it expresses ultimately remains intact, however you choose to use it.
 And honestly, I think that’s lovely x